erikedin/Behavior.jl/docs/USAGE.md

 ## Strictness of Gherkin syntax
 There are some ways to configure how strict we wish the Gherkin parser to be, when reading a feature file.
-For instance, ExecutableSpecifications by default requires you to only have steps in the order `Given-When-Then`.
+For instance, Behavior by default requires you to only have steps in the order `Given-When-Then`.
 It fails if it finds, for instance, a `Given` step after a `When` step in a Scenario.
 This reflects the intended use of these steps, but may not be to everyones liking.
 Therefore, we can